bitcoin-sv/bdk/documentation/docs/index.md

 ## Getting started

 Bitcoin Development Kit provides a facilities to work with Bitcoin SV scripts with different languages.
 It has the core part building all fundamental script's functionalities as a C++ library and different modules imlementing extras features.
-Those modules can be language binding (Java, Python) allowing developers from these programming background to develop scripts.
+Those modules can be language binding (Golang ...) allowing developers from these programming background to develop scripts.
 Users are able to extend the functionalities by implementing their own modules.

 - [Directories Structure](directories.md)
 - [Development build](build.md)